LongProc: Benchmarking Long-Context Language Models on Long Procedural Generation: A Comprehensive Evaluation of LCLMs on

-Recall that \longpro{} includes three difficulty levels based on generation lengths: 500, 2K and 8K tokens.
+Recall that \longpro{} includes three difficulty levels based on generation lengths: 500, 2K, and 8K tokens.
 Since different tokenizers produce varying numbers of tokens when encoding the same output, we allow an additional 0.5K-1K token buffer in generation length for all models to accommodate variations across different tokenizers.
 We use greedy decoding for all models given the deterministic nature of procedural generation.
+For reasoning models, we allow up to 16K tokens for generation to accommodate the additional “thinking” tokens.
+Otherwise, they often fail to complete generation.
+In contrast, instruction-tuned models do not effectively utilize additional tokens, as they typically terminate early even when given a higher token limit.
+We provide in-context examples along with solving procedures in prompts for all tasks, except for HTML to TSV and Pseudocode to Code (see Appendix~\ref{app:detailed_prompts} for detailed prompts).